Last updated 3 July 2025

 Special damages are those losses capable of precise mathematical calculation suffered by the plaintiff.
 This includes out-of-pocket expenses such as medical expenses, travelling expenses, the costs of medications, the loss of wages both in the past and into the future, the loss of superannuation benefits on those wages and interest on such amount of those damages occurring in the past.

 General damages are those losses that are incapable of precise calculation including compensation for the physical or psychological injuries sustained, the pain and suffering, and loss of enjoyment of life caused as a result of those injuries.
-Because general damages are incapable of precise calculation, it is necessary to provide as much evidence to the court as possible about the injuries and their resulting effects to enable the court to assess the amount of compensation which should be paid to the plaintiff.
+Because general damages are incapable of precise calculation, it is necessary to provide as much evidence to the court as possible about the injuries and their resulting effects to enable the court to assess the amount of compensation that should be paid to the plaintiff.

 The Civil Liability Act and the WCR Act provide rules regarding the entitlement to and assessment of different types of damages available to plaintiffs in a claim for damages for personal injuries.